Jump into a 4WD and blaze a trail of your own

 Take your own tour of Dubai with one of the city’s iconic off-road experiences.
-There is a huge variety of terrains to conquer – from vast desert landscapes and beautiful wadis (valleys) to thrilling mountain passes with impressive scenery.
+There is a huge variety of terrains to conquer – from vast desert landscapes and beautiful wadis to thrilling mountain passes with impressive scenery.

 Take a tour

 If you'd like to get behind the wheel yourself, take a short course to learn the ins-and-outs of desert driving.
-The Emirates Driving Institute offers a good introductory course as do Arabian Tours, with a nice balance of theory and practice.
-Sunset picnics are included in some tour packages.
+The Emirates Driving Institute offers a good introductory course as does Arabian Adventures, with a nice balance of theory and practice.
+Sunset picnics are included in some packages.

 Want to actually feel the sand on your face?
-You might like to try a dune buggy or quad bike.
+You might want to try a dune buggy or a quad bike.
 Dune buggies are stripped-down vehicles custom-made for dunes.
 No doors, roof or windows, they consist of a roll cage, bucket seat and a safety harness, a 750cc engine and extra suspension for tackling the dunes at high speeds.
 You can experience a desert safari with Dune Buggy Dubai, while Dadhabai Travel has morning and full-day quad bike safaris on dunes as steep as 45 degrees.

 Alternatively, if you want a more DIY experience, head out of Dubai in your car or 4WD along E44 (Dubai-Hatta Road) and after around 45 minutes, you’ll find several quad bike and buggy rental companies on either side of the road.
 Pay around AED300 to rent a quad bike for one hour, and AED500 for sand buggies.
 If you don’t have a car to get there, get into a taxi, for around AED100 and get to the jumping off point.